We believe in an unchanging God: unchanging in love, unchanging in faithfulness, unchanging in supplying comfort and peace

 - Book: Robin DiAngelo

-From Our Local Churches and Leaders
+From Our Local Churches, Leaders, and Other Dioceses

 - Walk for Justice and Peace — Episcopal Church Of Sts.
 Andrew and Matthew